-In the early part of the twentieth century, the area became dependent on the coal industry.
-According to historian Keith Glass, the Windrock Coal and Coke Company, a subsidiary of the Bessemer Coal, Iron and Land Company of Birmingham, Alabama began operating a coal mine near Oliver Springs in approximately 1904.
+In the early part of the 20th century, the area became dependent on the coal industry.
+According to historian Keith Glass, the Windrock Coal and Coke Company, a subsidiary of the Bessemer Coal, Iron and Land Company of Birmingham, Alabama, began operating a coal mine near Oliver Springs in approximately 1904.
 In the late 1990s, the movie October Sky was filmed in nearby coal mining areas as well as the city’s downtown area.

 Today, many outdoor enthusiasts travel to the area to take advantage of the mountains.
 Oliver Springs is the gateway to Windrock Park, which is the largest privately owned off-road facility in the United States.
 The park’s 72,000 acres of mountain terrain with 300 miles of trails is ideal for off-roading, horseback riding, trail running or even just sightseeing.

 When you visit Oliver Springs, TN, make sure to take a look at the best things to do in the area, the best places to eat in Oliver Springs, and the best places to stay.
 Plan your visit to Oliver Springs to explore all that the city has to offer!